matterial/oknow/README.md

-oknow
+Ok, now...
 =====

-An extremely simple promise library for deferred callbacks
+An extremely simple promise library for deferred callbacks in JavaScript.